DataDog/hiring-engineers/answers.md

 2. Integrate separate data into a single smart home system monitor

 There are few smart home projects I’m running at home and different project generates their own data in different UI.
 For example, I have to check the room temperature by ssh to the Raspberry Pi remotely every time and use VNC to access the Raspberry Pi if I need to check the security camera video.
-I believe that I can send these data to Datadog and integrate them into a single smart home system dashboard which includes all data I need to improve system visibility and make my life even easier.
+I believe that I can send these data to Datadog and integrate them into a single smart home system dashboard which includes all data I need to improve system visibility and make my life easier.
-Unfortunately, I cannot provide a demo and show the possibility of Datadog could bring to me as the project need time to complete but I will find some time to achieve it and share it with you.
+Unfortunately, I cannot provide a demo and show the possibility of Datadog could bring to me as it need time to complete but I will find some time to achieve it and share it with you.